richardchankiyin/unixutilscripts/README.md

 - ccy_quote.sh <ccypair e.g. EURUSD) will return current rate
 - publicholiday.sh <Year> will return the hk public holiday in that year
 - isendofmonth.sh will check today is end of month or not.
 If yes, display "Y" and else "N"
+- dateadjust.sh will have a cross platform date adjustment result with output as format %Y%m%d